niveditaa19/DevOps_Projects/Automating AWS Cloud Infrastructure with Terraform/README.md

 aws_instance.web-server-instance: Still creating...
 [10s elapsed]
 aws_instance.web-server-instance: Creation complete after 16s [id=i-0705151e8203c5720]

-6. Lastly, if you want to clean up your infrastructure after practice you can execute terraform destroy : Destroy previously-created infrastructure Output would look like this along with the destroy plan :
+## 6. Lastly, if you want to clean up your infrastructure after practice you can execute
+  **terraform destroy : Destroy previously-created infrastructure** **Output would look like this along with the destroy plan :**

    Plan: 0 to add, 0 to change, 9 to destroy.
 ╷